MaxMonteil/awe/README.md

 ## Getting Started

+### Prerequisites

-Make sure you also have [pipenv](https://pipenv.readthedocs.io) installed on your machine in order to easily set up the environment.
+Have [pipenv](https://pipenv.readthedocs.io) installed on your machine in order to easily set up the environment.

+You will also need to have Node 10.13+ installed in order to be able to run lighthouse.

 ### Installing